 Drug addiction is becoming an ever-increasing problem.
 The current opioid addiction that has taken the United States by storm is just one example.
 Estimated research shows that well over 130 people lose their lives due to opioid overdosing daily in America.

 However, opioids are not the only drugs causing fatalities.
-Although opioids In 2017 drugs such as cocaine and benzodiazepines also accounted for a significant amount of deaths.
+In 2017 drugs such as cocaine and benzodiazepines also accounted for a significant amount of deaths.
 In fact well over 10 to 15 thousand annually.

-Many institutions and rehabilitation centers are striving to tackle this problem by offering accessible therapy and treatment.
-Pain management solutions are also offered to those who need it.
+Many institutions and rehabilitation centres are striving to tackle this problem by offering accessible therapy and treatment.
+Pain management solutions also offered to those who need it.
 Nevertheless, drug rehabilitation takes time and requires patience and determination.

 Alleviating withdrawal symptoms helps addiction sufferers stay clean from substance abuse.
 One safe, promising alternative to achieving this comes in the form of cannabidiol (CBD).

 Being one of the hundreds of active compounds in the cannabis plant, CBD does not contain THC, thus does not have any intoxicating effects.
 Its health benefits, however, have a huge range including antianxiety, anti-stress and anti-inflammatory properties.
 Not forgetting, CBD is also a super antioxidant.

 Naturally occurring chemicals called endocannabinoids coupled with a complicated line of receptors called CB1 & CB2.
 When these two interact with each other, a regulating effect on the human body occurs.
 Strengthening the levels of particular neurotransmitters.

 CBD has zero addictiveness on the human body and